 “Trans women are women” is a political slogan and should not be implemented into sport law, policy, or practice.

-We ask the Biden Administration to confirm Title IX’s and the Amateur Sport Act’s [v]intention to provide females with equitable[vi] and safe opportunities in competitive sport.[vii]
+We ask the Administration to confirm Title IX’s and the Amateur Sport Act’s [v]intention to provide females with equitable[vi] and safe opportunities in competitive sport.[vii]
 Under both of these statutes, official, government-sanctioned sex segregation has been formally allowed – including in the Department of Education’s regulations, in case law, and in numerous Congressional testimonies – and for decades.
 This continued affirmation can be accomplished by revising the Department of Education’s proposed regulations or by adopting a stand- alone federal statute.
 Either way, we ask the federal government to clarify that competitive sport must continue to be formally sex-separated8 [viii] because of immutable sex differences that impact performance.

 1. We Support the Transgender Community and Their Desire to Identify Differently from their Biological Sex, But in Sport, Sex Matters.

 We support transgender athletes’ rights to identify as they see fit.
 We support their right to be treated as women or men or “nonbinary” or “gender fluid” without regard to sex in other spheres of human endeavor, where biology is not the relevant consideration, such as most employment, classrooms, housing, family law, etc. We are in agreement with the Supreme Court’s Bostock v.
 Clayton County decision,9 [ix]regarding Title VII workplace discrimination.
 Bostock held that Title VII’s prohibition on “sex discrimination” equated with “SOGI” – or sexual orientation and gender identity gay, lesbian, gender-non-conforming, and transgender people – except in rare cases like personal care.
 For sport competition, gays and lesbians are not implicated in our discussion of limits on non-discrimination based on gender identity.